-ST2 trainee, Vijitha Sasikumar joined the Practice in February 2019 for six months.
+ST2 trainees Eleanor Gridley and Sohaib Manzoor joined the Practice recently for six months.

-FY2 trainee, Lydia Baines joined the Practice in April 2019 for four months.
+FY2 trainee, Joshua Abbas joined the Practice in December 2019 for four months.
 We welcome them all to Denton Medical.

-We have a new aesthetically appealing 'Responsive Design Website' launched in January 2018 to keep patients informed of our services, policies, as well as offering health based advice and information.
+We have a aesthetically appealing 'Responsive Design Website' to keep patients informed of our services, policies, as well as offering health based advice and information.